mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Message Framing

 Handshake and application messages use a common framing structure.
-This framing provides encryption to assure confidentiality within the group, as well as signing to authenticate the sender within the group.
+This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender within the group.

 The two main structures involved are MLSPlaintext and MLSCiphertext.